abach42/design-pattern-cheat-sheet/README.md

 ### Interpreter Pattern

-:pencil2: The Interpreter Pattern defines a grammatical representation for a language and provides an interpreter to process sentences in the language.
+:pencil2: The Interpreter Pattern defines a representation for a status and provides an interpreter to process it into another form.
 This pattern is useful for designing a syntax tree structure that can interpret sentences, commands, or expressions, allowing for language processing within the software.
 By encapsulating language-specific grammar and interpretation logic, the Interpreter Pattern simplifies the implementation of complex parsing and evaluation tasks, making it easier to maintain and extend language features.

 :bulb: [Link to code example](src/main/java/com/abach42/designpatterns/behavioral/interpreter)